-STAGE ONE: The issue seemed fairly straightforward-before it became a question of legal liability.
+STAGE ONE: The issue seemed fairly straightforward - before it became a question of legal liability.
 Initially, one's perspective on returning the blood to the Yanomami came down to where you stood on a continuum between advocating for science and advocating for indigenous rights.
-At stake were blood samples collected from the Yanomami during the late 1960s by an American research team that included James Neel, a geneticist, and Napoleon Chagnon, an anthropologist.
+At stake were blood samples collected from the Yanomami during the late 1960s by an American research team that included James Neel, a geneticist, and Napoleon Chagnon, anthropoloan gist.
 [S1-a] Unbeknownst to the Yanomami, the blood samples were subsequently stored at a number of American institutions, most prominently Pennsylvania State University.
-The Yanomami discovered this fact following publication of Patrick Tierney's Darkness in El Dorado (2000).
+The Yanomami only discovered this fact following the publication of Patrick Tierney's Darkness in El Dorado (2000).
+Tierney wrote the Yanomami blood samples were stored "in an old refrigerator at Penn State University."
+[S1-b]

-Figure 1: Yanomami Portrait by Claudia Andujar.
+Figure 1: Yanomami Portrait by Claudia Andujar .
 All rights reserved.